SINTEF/dlite/doc/environment-variables.md

 DLite-specific environment variables
 ------------------------------------
   - **DLITE_ROOT**: The root of the installation path.
-It default to the installation prefix provided to cmake.
+It defaults to the installation prefix provided to cmake.
 You have to set this if dlite is moved.

+    In case no install prefix is provided to CMake, the default for DLITE_ROOT is "/.local" on Linux and "%APPDATA%/dlite" on Windows.

   - **DLITE_PLATFORM**: Specifies how paths are formatted.
 If defined, it should be "Native" (default), "Unix" or "Windows".

   - **DLITE_USE_BUILD_ROOT**: If this is defined, use the build root instead of the installation root.
-This environment variable is mainly intended for testing.
+This environment variable is only intended for testing.

     **note**: